biltAtous/Accessible-SVG-Graphs/README.md

 ### Configuration ###

+Ensure to have the element you want to inject already in the page and with some min-height.
+The min-height will have some smooth animation with the Observer API and it will reduce the shift layout.

 You will need to create an object with the appropriate input for each graph.
 As well choose the type of graph.

 Below are the options you have to configure your graph.

 ```
 interface Options{